The ultimate guide to education benefits that attract, retain, and engage employees

-Good education benefits transform business and talent outcomes.
+Good education benefits are more than table stakes — they transform business and talent outcomes.

 Instead of simply being seen as a benefit, education is now a strategic investment in a company’s talent strategy — and a competitive advantage.

 Major employers like Walmart and Chipotle started the transformation years ago.
-Both companies were early innovators who saw that standard tuition reimbursement programs were not achieving their intended goals.
+Both companies were among the early innovators who noticed that standard tuition reimbursement programs were doing the opposite of what was intended.

 The programs were inequitable, saw low adoption rates, and ultimately proved ineffective.

-In 2018, Walmart started an education program that helps pay for education through tuition assistance.
-The program allows associates to enroll in learning programs ranging from high school completion to degrees and certificates.
+In 2018, Walmart launched an education program to directly pay for education — via tuition assistance — so their associates could enroll in learning programs ranging from high school completion to degrees and certificates.

-As they saw higher retention and promotion rates, the retailer kept investing in the program.
-In 2021, they made education available — completely tuition-free — to all 1.5 million employees.
+As they saw increased retention and promotion rates, the retailer continued to invest in the program, and in 2021, they made education available — completely tuition-free — to all 1.5 million employees.

-Chipotle changed its tuition reimbursement program in 2016 to make it tuition-free.
-They found that crew members working there less than 6 months were 2.1x more likely to stay if they were enrolled in Guild programs (compared to crew members who were not enrolled)1.
+Chipotle redesigned its tuition reimbursement program in 2016 to be tuition-free and found that crew members with less than 6 months of tenure were 2.1x more likely to retain if they were participating in Guild programs vs. non-engaged crew members1.

 They’ve also seen a 46% increase in applicants when marketing education to prospective employees.2

 Now, more and more companies are seizing the moment.
-Since 2021, companies like Target, Sunrun, Macy’s, and more have started new programs that help their workers learn new skills.
+Since 2021, organizations including Target, Waste Management, Sunrun, Macy’s, and more have launched new programs to reskill their workforces through education.

-But to see the gains of this kind of program, organizations must structure them accordingly.
+But to see the gains of this kind of program — whether that’s attracting, retaining, or developing talent — organizations must structure them accordingly.

-We’ll cover best practices for structuring an effective employee education benefit program, including how to rethink:
+We’ll cover best practices for structuring an effective employee education program, including how to rethink:

 The 3 key elements of an effective education program